JeffreyBenjaminBrown/hode/docs/ui.md

 This creates a new results buffer showing exactly one thing, the result that was focused in the previous buffer.
-The previous results buffer continues to exist, and in the buffer buffer, the new results buffer is a child of the old one.
+The previous results buffer continues to exist, and in the `Select Grpah Buffer` buffer, the new results buffer is a child of the old one.

 ### `M-S`: Insert results of evaluating focus as a search